groundhoggwp/groundhogg/README.txt

 = 2.0.11 (2019-09-16) =
 * ADDED New simple email builder option for users who'd rather use the WP editor instead of our email builder.
 * ADDED Show Premium SMTP options in email step during guided setup.
+* ADDED Safe mode.
+Enables the temporary deactivating of other plugins for debugging.
 * TWEAKED Shortened the tracking link markup
 * TWEAKED remove editor styles from email text block.
 * FIXED Email Browser view sometimes not loading email at correct height.